 Wireshark is an open-source network protocol analyzer for traffic running on physical and virtual network interfaces.
 The Thread protocol is supported in Wireshark 2.4.0 and later.
 Documentation and downloads for this tool can be found at wireshark.org.

-Pyspinel is a Python CLI for the Spinel protocol, used to configure and manage OpenThread NCPs.
-This CLI is primarily targeted to CI tests, but can be used manually to experiment with and test OpenThread NCP instances.
+Pyspinel is a Python CLI for the Spinel protocol, used to configure and manage OpenThread NCPs or RCPs.
+This CLI is primarily targeted to CI tests, but can be used manually to experiment with and test OpenThread Co-Processor instances.

-- to add simulated NCP testing to continuous integration
+- Add simulated Co-Processor testing to continuous integration.

-- to automate testing of testbeds running NCP firmware on hardware
+- Automate testing of testbeds running Co-Processor firmware on hardware.

 For more information, see the